fastoch/Linux/Shell_ninja.md

 `chsh -l` will list all the shells currently installed on your machine
 `cat /etc/shells` also displays the currently available shells

 `chsh -s /bin/fish` will make fish your default shell, reboot to apply the change
+`su root` to switch user to root and apply the same cmd to change default shell for root

 `grep username /etc/passwd` shows the current default shell

 ---